nicklyman/RideSafePDX/README.md

 ## Setup/Installation Requirements

-* In a terminal navigate to a directory you'd like to place the project folder and type $ git clone https://github.com/nicklyman/RideSafePDX
+* In a terminal navigate to a directory you'd like to place the project folder, then copy and paste the following command into the terminal $ *git clone https://github.com/nicklyman/RideSafePDX*
 * Start Android Studio
 * Select 'Open an existing Android Studio project'
 * Browse to the directory containing the cloned the project